 Many ESXi workloads present opportunities for sharing memory across virtual machines.

 Transparent page sharing for ESXi systems has also been optimized for use on NUMA systems.
 On NUMA systems, pages are shared per-node, so each NUMA node has its own local copy of heavily shared pages.
-When virtual machines use shared pages, they do not need access to remote memory.
+When virtual machines use shared pages, they don't need to access remote memory.